BA (Hons) Fashion Marketing

 The course provides you with knowledge and understanding of the various disciplines within Cosmetic Science and the organisation and function of the Cosmetic, Toiletry and Perfumery industries.
 These industries have expanded in recent years as consumers have become more aware of the potential benefits of their products.
 Industry partners involved in the design and delivery of the course include Procter and Gamble, The Body Shop, Unilever, L’Oreal, Boots and Molton Brown.

 The Cosmetic Toiletry and Perfumery Association (CTPA), the industry trade association, has supported the development of the MSc from the successful BSc, in response to industry demand for graduates with a high level of scientific and technical knowledge coupled with business awareness.
 CTPA recognises that the course offers immediate relevance to the industry, with graduates who will already have an understanding of the way the industry operates and the challenges it faces.
 CTPA provides generous bursaries for the two best performing students in each year of study.

-Term One: Introduction to Study in Higher Education (20 credits); Scientific Principles (20 credits)
+Term one: Introduction to Cosmetic Science (20 credits); Scientific Principles (20 credits)

 Diploma in Professional Studies

 Third/fourth year stage three level 6 and level 7 120 credits